UffizziCloud/uffizzi/README.md

 - [Contributing to Uffizzi](https://github.com/UffizziCloud/uffizzi_app/blob/feature/update-readme/CONTRIBUTING.md) - Start here if you want to contribute
 - [FAQ](https://uffizzi.com/#faqs) - Frequently Asked Questions
 - [Code of Conduct](CODE_OF_CONDUCT.md) - Let's keep it professional
-- [Engineering Blog](https://docs.uffizzi.com/engineeringblog/ci-cd-registry/) - Lessons learned and best practices
+- [Engineering Blog](https://docs.uffizzi.com/engineeringblog/ci-cd-registry/) - Lessons learned and best practices from Uffizzi maintainers
 - Give us a star ⭐️ - If you are using Uffizzi or think it's an interesting project, star this repo!
 This helps others find out about our project.

 ## License